JosephGWoods/ISMRM2022_VSASL_Bloch_Simulations/README.md

 Bloch simulations are performed using an adapted version of Brian Hargreaves' MEX Bloch simulation code.
 The original version may be found at http://www-mrsrl.stanford.edu/~brian/blochsim/.
 If you would like to learn more about Bloch simulations in general, Brian has a nice tutorial here: http://www-mrsrl.stanford.edu/~brian/bloch/.

-This tutorial was designed and written by [Joseph G. Woods](https://www.ndcn.ox.ac.uk/team/joseph-woods) (University of Oxford) and [Dapeng Liu](https://www.researchgate.net/profile/Dapeng-Liu-12) (Johns Hopkins University) with input from [Qin Qin](https://www.hopkinsmedicine.org/profiles/details/qin-qin) (Johns Hopkins University), and  [Yuriko Suzuki](https://www.win.ox.ac.uk/people/yuriko-suzuki) (University of Oxford).
+This tutorial was designed and written by [Joseph G. Woods](https://www.ndcn.ox.ac.uk/team/joseph-woods) (University of Oxford) with input from [Dapeng Liu](https://www.researchgate.net/profile/Dapeng-Liu-12) (Johns Hopkins University), [Qin Qin](https://www.hopkinsmedicine.org/profiles/details/qin-qin) (Johns Hopkins University), and  [Yuriko Suzuki](https://www.win.ox.ac.uk/people/yuriko-suzuki) (University of Oxford).

 If you use this tutorial for your own teaching, or use some part of the code for any reason, please cite the following: